itsbanjo/concession-kiosk-demo/readme.md

 ## Deploying in OpenShift

 Run the following commands in the openshift/ folder and this will provision the application immediately.
+Perform the same command for your other OpenShift clusters.

        $ oc new-project concession
        $ oc new-app https://github.com/jankleinert/concession-kiosk-backend --name backend -e MONGODB_USER=concession -e MONGODB_PASSWORD=hello1234 -e DATABASE_SERVICE_NAME=mongodb -e MONGODB_DATABASE=concession